stfkbf/ant-salesforce-ext/README.md

     # Deploy to the target org
     ant deployToOrg -Dbranch=patch

 The above would require the properties file build.properties.master to specify the source org and build.properties.patch the target org.
-Further the above asumes patch is a branch from master.
+Further, the above assumes patch is a branch from master.